ds4se/chapters/etbarr/naturalness.md

 ## Introduction

-Of all that we humans do, it is our use of language that most sets us apart.
+Of all that we humans do, it is our use of language that most sets us apart from animals.
 Honed by millions of years of cultural and biological evolution, language is a natural, ordinary, even instinctive part of everyday life (Pinker, 1994).
 However much we authors may labour to